How to Crop a Video in Adobe Premiere Pro (Easy Guide)

 Looking to crop your video?

-Adobe Premiere Pro CC makes it easy to quickly crop frames and remove any unwanted video.
-With a few simple clicks, you can create a perfectly cropped video to focus on specific scenery in your shot.
+Adobe Premiere Pro CC makes it easy to crop frames and remove unwanted video.
+With a few simple clicks, you can create a perfectly cropped video to highlight a specific focal point in your shot.

-Here is a quick guide to help you:
+Here is a quick guide to get you started.

 5 Easy Steps to Cropping a Video in Premiere Pro